-A coast-to-coast flight was diverted to Denver after a passenger assaulted a crew member, American Airlines says
+Assault on flight attendant 'one of the worst' in airline's history, American Airlines CEO says

 (CNN) — A coast-to-coast flight was diverted to Denver on Wednesday night after a passenger "physically assaulted a flight attendant," American Airlines said in a statement.

-The airline said Flight 976 from John F. Kennedy International Airport in New York City to Santa Ana, California, landed in Denver safely where police "removed and apprehended the passenger."
-"We are outraged by the reports of what took place on board," said airline spokesperson Curtis Blessing.
+Flight 976 from John F. Kennedy International Airport in New York City to Santa Ana, California, landed in Denver safely where police "removed and apprehended the passenger," the airline said.

-"We are working with the appropriate authorities to support our team member and ensure a proper outcome is reached, and the individual involved in this incident will not be allowed to travel with us in the future."
+A source familiar with the details of the incident said "the attack was unprovoked," adding the passenger went to the back of the plane and punched the flight attendant twice in the face and broke her nose.

+The head of American Airlines says the incident on Wednesday "is one of the worst displays of unruly behavior we've ever witnessed."

 One $45,000 fine, announced in August, was against a passenger accused of throwing his luggage at another passenger and, while lying on the aisle floor, "grabbing a flight attendant by the ankles and putting his head up her skirt."